Upper Roxborough Historic District

 Upper Roxborough Historic District is a national historic district located in Philadelphia and Whitemarsh Township, Montgomery County, Pennsylvania.
 It encompasses 108 contributing buildings, 23 contributing sites, and 18 contributing structures in Upper Roxborough.
 The district includes a number of small scale farm and industrial workers' housing, estate houses, mill-owners' dwellings, and farm buildings.

-Notable buildings include the Shawmont Railroad Station (1834), Miquon Station (formerly Lafayette) designed by Frank Furness (1910), Riverside Paper Mills (c.
+Notable buildings in the district include the Shawmont Railroad Station (1834), Miquon Station (formerly Lafayette) designed by Frank Furness (1910), Riverside Paper Mills (c.
 1720-1730), Hagy's Mill ruin, St. Mary's Church, and "Fairview" (c.
-1856) and other buildings on the grounds of the Schuylkill Center for Environmental Education.
-The Roxborough Pumping Station (c.
+1856) and other buildings on the grounds of Schuylkill Center for Environmental Education The Roxborough Pumping Station (c.
 1860) was also part of the district, but it was demolished in 2011 after sitting abandoned for over fifty years.

 It was added to the National Register of Historic Places in 2001.

 History and architectural features

 Established in 2001, the Upper Roxborough Historic District is a United States national historic district in Philadelphia, Pennsylvania, which encompasses 108 contributing buildings, 23 contributing sites, and 18 contributing structures in Upper Roxborough.
 Among those structures are a number of small scale farms, industrial worker dwellings, estate houses, and mill owner homes.
 Notable buildings include the: Shawmont and Miquon SEPTA stations (1834 and 1910), the latter of which was designed by Frank Furness, Riverside Paper Mills (c.
 1720-1730), Hagy's Mill ruin, St. Mary's Church, and "Fairview" (c.
 1856), as well as additional buildings on the grounds of the Schuylkill Center for Environmental Education.
 The Roxborough Pumping Station (c.
 1860) was also part of the district, but it was demolished in 2011 after sitting abandoned for more than fifty years.